Romney Charles Tabara received an MBA from the University of Papua New Guinea and has served in government and corporate management.

 The grandson of a tea boy who served a German master in Rabaul, Sir Henry Chow headed one of the most successful businesses in the country, with over 1,200 employees involved in shipping, manufacturing, and logging.
-His businesses involved stevedores and transport; ship repairs and maintenance; manufacturing and distribution of biscuits; manufacturing of sausages, small goods, ham and bacon; fishing and export of marine products to Asian countries; logging and sawmill operation; and export of products to Australia and to Asian, European, and Pacific Countries.
+His businesses involved the following:

 Sir Henry Francis Chow was born a Papua New Guinean on the 10th of July 1933 in Rabaul, East New Britain Province, Papua New Guinea.
 Educated in Rabaul and Australia, he was the first person from the country, after the Second World War, to serve an apprenticeship and be trained as a boat designer/builder in Australia.

-He started Toboi Shipbuilding Company with only eight employees in 1958 after returning to Rabual with his wife.
+He started Toboi Shipbuilding Company with only eight employees in 1958 after returning to Rabaul with his wife.
 By 1972, Toboi Shipbuilding Company had 120 employees and had designed and built 170 vessels.

-Sir Henry Chow has been actively involved in local and community service, politics and commerce, the People’s Progress Party as well as Philanthropy.
+Sir Henry Chow has been actively involved in local and community service, politics and commerce, the People’s Progress Party, and philanthropy.
 He was awarded the Title of “Officer of the British Empire” (OBE) by the Queen on the 16th of September 1975 and promoted to “Knight Bachelor” (Kt.) on the 1st of January 2000 for his long service to the people of Papua New Guinea.